 A RECCO® reflector may be incorporated into clothing or gear or bought as an attachable tag.
-It passively reflects directional radar signals from a handheld or helicopter RECCO® detector used by hundreds of search and rescue organizations worldwide.
+It passively reflects directional radar signals from a handheld or helicopter RECCO® detector used by hundreds of search and rescue organizations worldwide, but not yet extensively in the United States.